moorepants/dissertation/davisbicycle.rst

 The rear wheel contact rates can also be integrated and the linear drift subtracted out to find the position from an arbitrary initial condition.
-I also make use of the lengthy non-linear relationships for the front wheel contact points as a function of the rear wheel contact points, steer, roll, pitch to compute the front wheel track.
+I also make use of the lengthy non-linear relationships for the front wheel contact points as a function of the rear wheel contact points, steer, roll, and pitch to compute the front wheel track.
 See the ``BicycleDataProcessor`` source code for these details.

 Kinetics
 ========

-A human is able to use a multitude of contact forces and body movements to control the bicycle.
+A human is able to use contact forces and body movements to control the bicycle.
 The forces applied by the rider's hands to the handlebars are the most obvious and most effective method of controlling the bicycle [#rollcontrol]_.
 But the rider also can impart forces through the seat and the foot pegs.
 If the rider is controlling the bicycle without touching the handlebar, these would be the only locations of rider to bicycle contact.
 For a complete dynamic picture of the rider's control inputs, all of the essential forces and moments at the rider/bicycle interface's need be measured.
 In the case of the rigidified rider, the steering torque is sufficient for characterizing the control inputs.

-For the sake of perturbing the closed loop bicycle/rider system, we also needed to measure and externally applied force or torque, which we opted for a simple lateral force perturbation.
+For the sake of perturbing the closed loop bicycle/rider system, we also needed to measure and externally apply force or torque.
+We opted for a simple lateral force perturbation.

 Lateral Perturbation Force
 --------------------------